moiatgit/sendemails/readme.rst

 Usage
 =====

-Please, install all the dependencies in `requirements.txt` before running it.
+Please, install all the dependencies in `requirements.txt`.

 To give you an idea of how to use these scripts, consider the following